Russian destroyer Zabiyaka: Design and description

 The Orfey-class ships were originally intended to have an armament of two single 102-millimeter (four-inch) Pattern 1911 Obukhov guns, one gun each on the forecastle and stern, and a dozen 450 mm torpedo tubes in six double mounts.
 The Naval General Staff changed this to four triple mounts once they became available in 1914.
 Zabiyaka was completed to this configuration with one triple torpedo mount between the forward funnels and three mounts aft of the rear funnel.
 She carried three reload torpedoes and was also equipped with a pair of 7.62 mm Maxim machine guns on single mounts.
-The ships could carry 80 M1912 naval mines or 50 larger ones.
+The ships could carry 80 M1912 mines or 50 larger ones.
 They were also fitted with a 9 ft Barr and Stroud rangefinder and two 60 cm searchlights.